lyrious-r/Megatron-LM/README.md

 ```

 ## One-line command for all experiments
+Note: all the following commands (and commands in later sections) should be executed inside the container under the `/root/Megatron-LM` directory.

 We provide a script for running all experiments at once.
 To do this, run the following commands in the container:
 ```bash
 ./experiment_scripts/run_all.sh